 Lifetime Access: Receive all future years’ updates for free

 How will content help your business or blog?
-Are you wanting newsletter signups, event registrations, downloads, shares, visits etc?
+Are you wanting newsletter signups, event registrations, downloads, shares, visits, social media etc?
 Or some combination of the above?
 As with starting any new project, it’s important to know what your goals are and how you’ll measure them.
+A content plan or strategy helps you produce the right content, for the right people, at the right time.
+While an editorial calendar template simply gives you a process for producing content on a consistent basis.
+An editorial calendar is a useful tool but it can’t stand on its own.

 A good content plan includes a look at who your audience or readers are?
 How to know where to focus your niche.
 This lesson is all about asking yourself what do you know and what do other people want to know?
-Plus tips and tools for SEO.
+Plus tips and tools for brainstorming content ideas and SEO.

 How frequently can you commit to publishing?
 Monthly, weekly, weekdays, daily, 4x day etc.?
 Selecting a frequency helps you plan the rest of your marketing and your resources (such as as other team members, authors, guest posts etc.).